The structure of the Kac-Wang-Yan algebra: Introduction

-The proof of Theorem \ref{descriptionofvn} is similar in spirit to our proof in \cite{LI} that $\cW_{1+\infty,-n}$ is of type $\cW(1,2,\dots, n^2+2n)$, but there are some important differences between these two problems.
-In \cite{LI}, we viewed $\cW_{1+\infty,-n}$ as a deformation of the classical invariant ring $(\text{Sym} \bigoplus_{k\geq 0} (V_k \oplus V^*_k))^{GL(n)}$, where $V_k$ and $V^*_k$ are isomorphic to the standard $GL(n)$-module $\mathbb{C}^n$ and its dual, respectively.
-The generators of this ring are quadratic and the relations are $(n+1)\times (n+1)$ determinants in the generators.
+The proof of this theorem is similar in spirit to our proof in \cite{LI} that $\cW_{1+\infty,-n}$ is of type $\cW(1,2,\dots, n^2+2n)$, but there are some important differences between these two problems.
+In \cite{LI}, we viewed $\cW_{1+\infty,-n}$ as a deformation of the classical invariant ring $(\text{Sym} \bigoplus_{k\geq 0} (V_k \oplus V^*_k))^{\text{GL}(n)}$, where $V_k$ and $V^*_k$ are isomorphic to the standard $\text{GL}(n)$-module $\mathbb{C}^n$ and its dual, respectively.
+The generators of this ring are quadratic and the relations are $(n+1)\times (n+1)$ determinants.
 The main result of \cite{LI} follows from the fact that a certain quantum correction of the relation of minimal weight is nonzero.
-We proved this by induction on $n$ without finding an explicit formula for this quantum correction.
+We proved this inductively without finding an explicit formula for this quantum correction.
 In the present paper this method does not work, and the only way we know how to prove Theorem \ref{descriptionofvn} is to find a closed formula for $R_I$.